Flight-Free-UK/flight_free_uk_website/source/posts/2021-podcast-series-voluntourism.html.markdown

 #### Gabriel

 A lot of people have the mentality of being the saviour.
 At best you appear to serve the community but the foundation is that you are serving yourself.
 By going into a community for a short time you are creating a system of reliance – people rely on you or on other volunteers that come in and out, and can never quite serve themselves.
 Individuals who come are highly ingrained in ‘whiteness’ – not just the colour of skin, but the ideology of superiority and having power over another being.

+> "A lot of people have the mentality of being the saviour.
+At best you appear to serve the community but the foundation is that you are serving yourself."

 #### Flight Free UK